-You can devise other verification tests of your own.
-Most can be run using simple cross-tabulation procedures.
-Please advise Core Partners of your favorite verification tests so that we can share them with the Network.
+NPs can devise other verification tests on their own.
+This can mostly be done by running simple cross-tabulation procedures.
+NPs should advise Core Partners of their favorite verification tests so that these can be shared with the Network.

 Once the data is cleaned and verified, it should be saved as a "READ ONLY" file, that is, as a permanent record that cannot be edited.
 A separate copy (not "read only") can be used as a working file.